WTIGER001/sfcmap/docs/priorities.md

 - Fix Order: Bars, Rolls, Condition, Stats,  Auras, Lights
 - Tokens as Angular components
 - Make the token aware of selection and highlight correctly (add iconselected class)
+- Show 'things' on selection
+- [BUG] Fix model updates to the bar values
+- Add / minus in bars
+- GM become a player (for fow and lighting)